 It has been long known that some viruses are involved in diseases not typically associated with infection.
 For instance, up to 20% of cancers may be caused by viruses such as papilloma or certain herpesviruses (55).
-Navratil et al used their list of virus targets and compared it to a list of 1,729 human genetic disease-related proteins (derived from OMIM).
-It turns out that 13% of human virus targets are also associated with at least one human disease (37).
+Navratil et al used a list of virus targets and compared it to a list of 1,729 human genetic disease-related proteins (from OMIM) and found that 13% of human virus targets are also associated with at least one human disease (37).
 That is, a human protein interacting with a virus protein is twice as likely to be involved in a disease than a non-target.
 Most of the diseases found in this study were related to cancer or neurodegenerative diseases.
 Surprisingly, type 1 diabetes was also associated with virus infection, as were autoimmune diseases in general.
 The latter may not be surprising, given that many virus infections elicit a strong immune reaction.

 An independent study came to a similar conclusion: Gulbahce et al. analyzed the connection between Epstein-Barr-Virus (EBV), human papilloma virus (HPV) and disease (56).
 However, these authors not just used PPIs but also metabolic networks and regulatory interactions (Fig. 4).
 Using U.S. Medicare patient medical history data derived from 13 million patients, Gulbahce et al. found that many diseases are often associated with viral infection, including EBV or HPV.
 For instance, HPV patients have 15.7 and 2.7 times increased chance of developing retina and bladder cancer but also a higher risk of Fanconi anemia (56).
+It is clear that PPIs are a key to understanding the connections between virus infection and non-infectious disease but the mechanisms remain often elusive as long as we have not validated the myriad of PPIs involved.

 Virus interactions with the host metabolome